IBM-Blockchain-Archive/marbles/tutorial_part1.md

 The `Query()` function gives us some insight to how variables are retrieved from cc state.
 It is a simple matter of using `stub.GetState()` to fetch the value from the key/value pair.
-It is given to us as an array of bytes which this function will return.
+The return value of query is an array of bytes.
-The REST API handler will receive the value and format it into a JSON string for the response.
+This array gets passed to the peer's REST API code which will format it into a JSON string for the response.
+Please note that all chaincode must have a Query() function.
+I would suggest you simply copy this one if you plan to build your own cc.

 __Write()__